PaulWen/ssi-verifier/README.md

 ## Next Steps

-- dynamically connect to any Lissi Agent instance by providing the domain of the Lissi Agent
-- implement the Logout button
-- integrate an URL shortener
+- use templating to not repeat the nav bar and header configuration across every page (e.g. Thymeleafe Templating or Turbo Frames)

+- create a Dockerfile to build Docker images
+- create a Git Pipeline to build and publish the Docker Image
+- Create a Helm Chart to deploy the SSI Verifier service

 - store proof request results to an in-memory database
 - clean up the database every 15 minutes and all database entries expire after